 We first visited the CAT in Snowdonia about 10 years ago.
 We stayed at the Snowdon Ranger youth hostel, coincidentally in the same room we had 5 years ago for a birthday assault on Snowdon – it was just as grotty and with the same pungent reminder of how socks fair after a long hike.…

 There’ve recently been 2 celebrations: birthday lunch with my surrogate family and Father’s day with the boys and Ali.
 Ageing is so interesting, its swings and roundabouts better navigated after a few laps around the block.
 Things are more easily appreciated for what they are, as opposed to how they might appear to greener eyes.
 I’m…

 Nowadays there are too few opportunities to commune with Nature, and play with bikes, fire and kindred spirits.

-This year has seen some interesting trips: S. Downs TET, NZ, France, Holland, Kent :0)
+This year’s seen some great trips: S. Downs TET, NZ, France & Holland, Kent :0)

-but in 4 weeks time bones, balls and bike will be tested on the Mondo: a week trail riding around the pyrenees.
+but in 4 weeks time, bike, bones and balls will be tested on the Mini Mondo